- If you’ve never used Graphite before, take a look at the Getting Started guide to get a quick overview of how to start

 A metric is a time-series collection of name-value data which is used to populate graphs on your Hosted Graphite dashboard.
 These metrics and graphs give you the ability to monitor trends, load, reliability, or anything else you can think of!

 A common monitoring target is the number of concurrent users in a web application.
 A possible solution is to have a scheduled background task, which once a minute queries the appropriate resource and sends us the current number of users.
 This metric is given an appropriate identifier, for example conc_users.
 Each time we receive a message with a metric (or metrics), we store the values with the current timestamp (or a timestamp that you can optionally include).
-When you create a new Grafana dashboard, you can start graphing this newly available metric with just a few clicks:
+When you create a new dashboard, you can start graphing this newly available metric with just a few clicks:

-Although it lets you get up and running quickly with simple graphs, Grafana is a very powerful tool.
+Although it lets you get up and running quickly with simple graphs, dashboards are a very powerful tool.
 You can build complex graphs featuring multiple metrics, with transformations on that metric data - as well as being able to fine tune the styling of the graph.

 Hosted Graphite metrics should use the following format: